 Traditional accent reduction trains us to over-pronounce our sounds & have a staccato intonation pattern.
 Making it very difficult for our listeners to understand us and do what we want them to do.
 We need our listeners to think we’re smart, hire us, buy our widget, invest in our startup, find us to be credible, don’t we?What if everything you’ve ever thought about accent reduction was wrong?
 It probably is.
 Click To Tweet

 Over-pronouncing our sounds makes speech very choppy.
 But when you went to that accent reduction class you were busy repeating “errrr” and “thhhhh” all over the place weren’t you?
 That is part of the reason we end up with a flat intonation pattern.

 Having a flat intonation pattern makes it very hard for our brains to process information.

-Intonation is information.
+Intonation is Information.

 Get Rid of Your Accent During Routine Situations

-If you want to get rid of your accent & want to make your listeners to understand you, please follow these steps :
+If you want to get rid of your accent & want to make your listeners understand you, please follow these steps :

 - Glue your words together.
 Write down what you’re going to say and put a slash between phrases.
 Everything within the slashes should be connected with your voice.